GIZ equips secondary school students with entrepreneurial skills

 According to him, SEA-Hub is targeted at inculcating basic entrepreneurship training in secondary schools to prepare students for the future.

-Since the launch, it has covered 64 Local Government Areas (LGAs) across the active states, and over 300 student graduates are now running their businesses that have created a job or two.
+Since its launch, it has covered 64 Local Government Areas (LGAs) across the active states, and over 300 student graduates are now running their businesses that have created a job or two.

 Also, it has impacted over 700 teachers directly or indirectly with a number of them now running their businesses.